ctb/titus-blog/src/2015-on-sustainable-scientific-software.rst

 :category: science

-(The below issues are very much on my mind as I think about how to apply for another NIH grant to fund continue development on `the khmer project <http://github.com/ged-lab/khmer>`__.)
+(The below issues are very much on my mind as I think about how to apply for another NIH grant to fund continued development on `the khmer project <http://github.com/ged-lab/khmer>`__.)

 Imagine that we have a graph of novel functionality versus software